 Looking out over Conisborough Town Centre from the castle.

-Nearby Conisbrough (whose castle will also be part of a future blog post) is now a small industrial town in the borough of Doncaster, although at one point this was probably the most important place in what is now South Yorkshire.
+Nearby Conisbrough (with its famous castle) is now a small industrial town in the borough of Doncaster, although at one point this was probably the most important place in what is now South Yorkshire.
 That the castle had been partly owned by kings since as far back as King ‘I seem to have something in my eye’ Harold is testament to the area’s importance, while the church here dates from the 700s and may well be one of the oldest buildings in the county.
 It’s likely this spot was so important due to a combination of the prominent hills and the proximity of the powerful River Don.

 The old church in Conisborough.